 Why projects matter

 Projects are the main unit of work in the product.
-They are where CloudEval stores:- linked connections
+They are where CloudEval stores:

 - synced or imported infrastructure data